| | | |

 • Soup Or Chili.
 Is there a more delightful pairing than chili and cornbread!?
 Yum!
 We love how this cornbread tastes with Simple Slow Cooker Chili, Chipotle Black Bean Chili, or this 20-minute Salsa Verde Chicken Chili (SO GOOD!!!).
 Or, pair it with Pumpkin Taco Soup or Vegan Black Bean Soup.

 • Salad.
-We often bake up a batch of this moist gluten-free cornbread to go with a big salad or salad bar for dinner.
+We often bake up a batch of this moist cornbread to go with a big salad or salad bar for dinner.
 It’s light, fresh, and lovely in every way.

 • Cornbread Stuffing.
 Try cutting the cornbread into cubes & drying to make gluten-free cornbread stuffing!